 Early prostate cancer usually does not cause pain, and most affected men exhibit no noticeable symptoms.
-Men are often diagnosed as the result of health screenings, such as a blood test for a substance called prostate specific antigen (PSA) or a medical procedure called a digital rectal exam.
+Men are often diagnosed as the result of health screenings, such as a blood test for a substance called prostate specific antigen (PSA) or a medical exam called a digital rectal exam (DRE).
 As the tumor grows larger, signs and symptoms can include difficulty starting or stopping the flow of urine, a feeling of not being able to empty the bladder completely, blood in the urine or semen, or pain with ejaculation.
 However, these changes can also occur with many other genitourinary conditions.
 Having one or more of these symptoms does not necessarily mean that a man has prostate cancer.

 The severity and outcome of prostate cancer varies widely.
 Early-stage prostate cancer can usually be treated successfully, and some older men have prostate tumors that grow so slowly that they may never cause health problems during their lifetime, even without treatment.
 In other men, however, the cancer is much more aggressive; in these cases, prostate cancer can be life-threatening.

 Some cancerous tumors can invade surrounding tissue and spread to other parts of the body.
 Tumors that begin at one site and then spread to other areas of the body are called metastatic cancers.
 The signs and symptoms of metastatic cancer depend on where the disease has spread.
 If prostate cancer spreads, cancerous cells most often appear in the lymph nodes, bones, lungs, liver, or brain.
-Bone metastases of prostate cancer most often cause pain in the lower back, pelvis, or hips.

 About 1 in 7 men will be diagnosed with prostate cancer at some time during their life.
 In addition, studies indicate that many older men have undiagnosed prostate cancer that is non-aggressive and unlikely to cause symptoms or affect their lifespan.
 While most men who are diagnosed with prostate cancer do not die from it, this common cancer is still the second leading cause of cancer death among men in the United States.